Masculism

-Masculism or masculinism (Note: Some scholars treat the term masculinism as interchangeable with masculism, while others treat it as a subset or variation on it or as a separate topic.) may variously refer to ideologies and socio-political movements that seek to eliminate discrimination against men, or the promotion of masculine ideals.
-The terms may also refer to the men's rights movement or men's movement, (Note: Melissa Blais and Francis Dupuis-Déri write: "In English, they [masculinist and masculinism] generally designate either a way of thinking whose referent is the masculine or simply a patriarchal ideology (Watson, 1996), rather than a component of the antifeminist social movement.
+Masculism or masculinism (Note: Some scholars treat the term masculinism as interchangeable with masculism, while others treat it as a subset or variation on it or as a separate topic.) is the promotion of masculine ideals.
+The terms masculism and masculinism may also refer to the men's rights movement or men's movement, (Note: Melissa Blais and Francis Dupuis-Déri write: "In English, they [masculinist and masculinism] generally designate either a way of thinking whose referent is the masculine or simply a patriarchal ideology (Watson, 1996), rather than a component of the antifeminist social movement.
 In English, 'men's movement' is the most common term, though some, like Warren Farrell, use 'masculist' or the more restrictive 'fathers' rights movement'.") as well as antifeminism or machismo.

 Terminology

 Early history

 According to the historian Judith Allen, Charlotte Perkins Gilman invented the term masculism in 1914, when she gave a public lecture series in New York entitled "Studies in Masculism".
 Allen writes that Gilman used masculism to refer to the opposition of misogynist men to women's rights and, more broadly, to describe "men's collective political and cultural actions on behalf of their own sex", or what Allen calls the "sexual politics of androcentric cultural discourses".
 Gilman referred to men and women who opposed women's suffrage as masculists—women who collaborated with these men were "Women Who Won't Move Forward"—and described World War I as "masculism at its worst".